micahmv/anyfont4itch/README.md

 # anyfont4itch
 Use any desired custom font on [itch.io](https://itch.io/) with a woff2, woff, otf, or ttf font file.

-[Itch.io](https://itch.io/)'s pages are limited to the use of fonts hosted on Google Fonts.
-While this does allow for a multitude of options (1,731 different fonts as of 2024), many projects have custom fonts used in game or associated with their brand.
-Using your projects font on itch is relatively simple and will align your page with your games theming/aesthetic.
+[Itch.io](https://itch.io/) pages are limited to fonts hosted on Google Fonts.
+While this provides a wide selection (1,731 fonts as of 2024), many projects feature custom fonts that are tied to their brainding or are used in-game.
+Incorporating your project’s font into your itch.io page is straightforward and helps maintain consistency with your game’s theme and aesthetic.

 ## Steps
 1. [Enable CSS Account Access](https://github.com/micahmv/anyfont4itch?tab=readme-ov-file#enable-css-account-access)